hansrune/BallValveController/README.md

 - **Supports 5-wire CR05 wiring**
     - The true state of the valve can be fed back
     - You can detect valve malfunctioning
-    - Is used by the firmware to automatically detect NO (normally open) or NC (normally closed) operation
+    - Is used by the firmware to automatically detect NO (normally open) or NC (normally closed) operation during startup
 - **Supports battery backup and battery status monitoring**
     - A 9V battery is sufficient to make sure the valve returns to it's default state during power failure and resets
     - The battery voltage is readable and available as a sensor
-- **Inputs for water leak protection usage**
+- **Water leak sensors and protection**
-    - There are inputs to force the valve to default state as well as activated state.
+    - There are inputs to force the valve to the default state as well as the activated state.
 Typically used with a Fibaro water leak detector associates with a Fibaro smart implant so that the valve can be "overruled" without any host controller / home automation being involved.
+Numerous Z-wave and Zigbee devices support this.
 - **1-wire support**
-    - This is used to attach DS18B20 temperature sensor if you have a nearby water heater
+    - This is used to attach DS18B20 temperature sensor if you have a nearby water heater.
+Two imputs are available, but you can also use multiple sensors on one wire
 - **I2C support**
-    - An I2C attachment is available to use with I2C sensors - or you can use the same GPIO pins for any purpose og choise
+    - An I2C pin header with power supply is available to use with I2C sensors
+    - ... or you can use the same GPIO pins for any purpose og choise

 ## Getting started